-UKRIO provides members of our Register of Advisers to participate as external members of screening or investigation panels.
-Our Advisers bring an external, skilled and experienced perspective to investigations and can help reassure all involved that the process will be thorough and fair.
+Such involvement from external participants brings a skilled and experienced perspective to investigations and can help reassure all involved that the process will be thorough and fair.
 They do not take over the investigation process or trespass on the responsibilities of the investigating organisation.
 Instead they help the organisation ensure that it carries out its responsibilities well.

 Like all of UKRIO’s services, this is provided in complete confidence.
-Our Advisers make no reports to UKRIO concerning an investigation or its outcome as we recognise that to break confidentiality would damage the integrity of the enquiry.
+If we facilitate contact with a potential external participant, they make no reports to UKRIO concerning an investigation or its outcome as we recognise that to break confidentiality would damage the integrity of the enquiry.

 UKRIO also provides advice on procedural and other issues arising during investigations, giving direct support to those conducting an investigation on behalf of a research organisation.
 We do not take over the investigation, influence the outcome or breach confidentiality.
 Instead, drawing on our extensive experience, we help investigators deal with difficult issues rigorously and objectively, avoiding common issues and pitfalls.
 To get advice from UKRIO, please use this form to contact us.